-Principal investigators must hold a position equivalent to the rank of Assistant Professor or higher in a Canadian research-intensive university.
+Principal investigators must hold a position rank of Assistant Professor or higher in a Canadian researchintensive university.
 Adjunct professors at or above the level of Assistant Professor are eligible to apply.
-Each grant application must designate a principal investigator, who will be the administrative contact for the grant, should the grant be awarded.
+Each grant application must designate a nominated principal investigator, who will be the administrative contact for the grant, should the grant be awarded.